 6. Eastern Anatolian

 Eastern Anatolia Region is one of the seven geographical regions of Turkey.
 It was named as such by the First Geography Congress in 1941 due to its location in the east of Anatolia.
 There are 14 provinces and 125 districts in total within the borders of the Eastern Anatolia Region.
-The largest city in terms of surface area is Erzurum, while the smallest is Igdir.
+The largest city in terms of the surface area is Erzurum, while the smallest is Igdir.
 This region is the largest region of Turkey in terms of area.
 In addition, Lake Van, Turkey’s largest lake, is also located in this region.
-However, since the composition of water of the lake is soda, it is not suitable for fishing.
+However, since the composition of the water of the lake is soda, it is not suitable for fishing.
 The vegetation of the region is steppe in low areas and forested areas in high areas.
 Most of the population is concentrated in the plains.

 What are the Seasonal Characteristics of the Eastern Anatolian?

 The climate in the region is continental.
 Steppe vegetation is seen only in two provinces, Elazig and Malatya.
 Thanks to the effect of Lake Van, the districts of Bitlis and Van provinces on the shores of Lake Van have a temperate climate.
 The severe type of continental climate is located in the eastern Anatolia region.
 So, summers are short and cool.
 Winters are long and quite cold.
 The lowest temperatures in Turkey are seen in this region.
 This type of climate affects agriculture negatively.